A semidefinite program for least distortion embeddings of flat tori into Hilbert spaces: An infinite-dimensional SDP

-In the third step we parametrize continuous positive type functions by the Fourier coefficients using Bochner's theorem, cf.\ Folland~\cite[(4.18)]{Folland1995a}, which says that a continuous function $f : \R^n / L \to \C$ is of positive type if and only if all its Fourier coefficients
+In the third step we parametrize continuous positive definite functions by the Fourier coefficients using Bochner's theorem, cf.\ Folland~\cite[(4.18)]{Folland1995a}, which says that a continuous function $f : \R^n / L \to \C$ is positive definite if and only if all its Fourier coefficients

 with $u \in L^*$ are nonnegative and $\widehat{f}$ lies in